d8bit/python/linkScripts/README.md

 # linkScripts
-An easy scrappers to check web links.
+An easy scrapper to check web links.